Pinetree-Lee/starter-hugo-academic/content/slides/test/index.md

   focal_point: Smart
   preview_only: false
 ---
-# Hands-on experience on IR measurement and data processing
+# IR camera calibration and data processing

-Numerical Analysis of Micro-pin Fin Array

 ---

 ## Objectives

-- To imply computational
-- To learn how to
-- Supports speaker notes
-- Mobile friendly slides
+- To calibrate a IR camera using the black body
+- To develop an in-house code for estimating local heat flux in pool boiling situation using temperature distribution obtained by IR thermometry

 ---